ableplayer/ableplayer/README.md

 ---------------

 To play a Vimeo video in *Able Player*, simply include a **data-vimeo-id** attribute on the `<video>` element.
-The value of this attribute must be the video's Vimeo ID (a string of numbers).
+The value of this attribute can be the video's Vimeo ID (a string of numbers or characters), or it can be a full Vimeo URL, such as https://vimeo.com/xxx where xxx is the Vimeo ID.

 If a described version of the video is available on Vimeo, include a **data-vimeo-desc-id** attribute on the `<video>` element.
-The value of this attribute must be the Vimeo ID of the described version.
+The value of this attribute can be the Vimeo ID or URL of the described version.
 If users turn on the Description button on their player controller, the described version of the video will be loaded instead of the non-described version.

 Note that Vimeo currently has some limitations: